A Universal Growth Rate for Learning with Smooth Surrogate Losses: Minimizability gaps

 \section{Minimizability gaps}

 As shown in Sections~\ref{sec:binary} and \ref{sec:multi}, the $\sH$-consistency bounds of smooth loss functions in both binary and multi-class classification all have a square-root growth rate near zero.
-An $\sH$-consistency bound with a $\Gamma$ function implies $\sE_{\ell_{0-1}}(h) - \sE^*_{\ell_{0-1}}(\sH) + \sM_{\ell_{0-1}}(\sH) \leq \Gamma\paren*{\sE_{\ell}(h) -\sE^*_{\ell}(\sH)} + \Gamma\paren*{\sM_{\ell}(\sH)}$ since a concave function $\Gamma$ with $\Gamma(0) \geq 0$ is sub-additive over $\Rset_+$.
-Our results apply to the growth rate of the first surrogate estimation error term on the right-hand side (square-root), the second term being a constant.
 Next, we start by examining how the number of classes affects these bounds.
 Then, we focus on the minimizability gaps, which are the only factors that differ between the bounds.